alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * ✅ Caught up on meeting notes ✍️
 * ✅ Led PPIE Lunchtime session
 * ✅ Prepped for Ops Meeting and sent summary notes to DC for PPIE
-* ✅ Met with Annie J and the Pharmaco-Epi Collaborative to help get their work on GitHub
+* ✅ Met with AJ and the Pharmaco-Epi Collaborative to help get their work on GitHub
-* ✅ Met with Meag D (SSI Fellow) who's coming in September and will lead some PPIE workshops and the Open Talk.
+* ✅ Met with MD (SSI Fellow) who's coming in September and will lead some PPIE workshops and the Open Talk.
-* ✅ Create a sandbox for task management on GitHub and chatted with DC about how we could use it for AIM RSF - & started writting out documentation on how to set it up from scratch
+* ✅ Create a sandbox for task management on GitHub and chatted with DC about how we could use it for AIM RSF - & started writing out documentation on how to set it up from scratch.
 * ✅ Started scoping out AutSPACEs repo clean ups and finding where various files have been hidden away.

 #### What did you struggle with?